maartensukel/video-to-traffic-flow-information/README.md

 This code allows turning video data into information about traffic flows using object detection and object tracking.

+## :city_sunrise: What does this do?
-Cities around the world are becoming more crowded, gathering information about traffic flows allows monitoring of crowdedness in areas.
-The goal of this project is to do this transparent and privacy-friendly.
+Cities around the world are becoming more crowded, with this repository it becomes possible to gather information about traffic flows in a transparent and privacy-friendly manner.

 * Privacy-friendly: The code turns the video data into anonymous information about movement in the area.